BertVanAcker/Interface-KB-Public-Documentation/docs/source/index.rst

 The Knowledge-Base interface is developed to interface the Knowledge-Base, developed within the Paco-project, via a native python API

-.. important:: The Knowledge-Base python API is under development, currently supporting V5, V6, V6.1 and V7 of the KB.
+.. important:: The Knowledge-Base python API currently supports the baseline KB (KB version 8)

 Content
 =======